-This is true also in automotive 3D object detection, where it is inherently more difficult to estimate the 3D position and size of distant or partially occluded vehicles.
+Input-dependent aleatoric uncertainty arises whenever the target y is expected to be inherently more uncertain for some inputs x than others.
+This is true e.g. in automotive 3D object detection, where it is inherently more difficult to estimate the 3D position and size of distant or partially occluded vehicles.